Serve

 Interfaith Garden

 The Interfaith Garden, located across from the Lexington Green, donates all its produce to the Lexington Food Pantry.
 From March to October, Hancock sends 2-3 volunteers twice a month to work with like-minded folk to tend the garden on Tuesday afternoons or Saturday mornings.
 No experience needed!
-Come help plant, weed, water, harvest, chat, laugh and build community as we grow nutritious fresh produce for those with food insecurity in our midst.
+Come help plant, weed, water, harvest, chat, laugh, and build community as we grow nutritious fresh produce for those with food insecurity in our midst.

 Home Building